Spyderisk/system-modeller-deployment/README.md

 `resolv.conf` file from the docker host which passes on to some DNS which does not know about the made up FQDN.

-### Deployment on a Personal Machine
+### Deployment on a Personal Machine, both Linux and Windows

 The software is designed to be deployed on a server which has an externally accessible domain name.
-It can be made to work on a personal machine but some extra configuration is required.
+It can be made to work on a personal machine but some extra configuration is required, and this is not our highest testing priority.

 The Spyderisk software must be configured so that there is a single URL used to access Keycloak.
 The `docker-compose.yml` file sets the address to be